Your guide to superannuation guarantee (SG) contributions

 There are a range of employees who are eligible for the superannuation guarantee.

-Employees who receive $450 or more before tax in a calendar month are entitled to super guarantee contributions with their wages.
+Now, even employees who earn less than $450 before tax in a calendar month are entitled to super guarantee contributions in addition to their wages.

 Workers who are 18 or under, or classified as private or domestic workers, need to work more than 30 hours per week to be eligible for SG contributions.